October 6, 2021 | 11 min read

 Create a lecture invitation for speakers so they can share it.

-Email is a low-cost and highly effective channel.
-Potential event attendees read emails, so using email is a great way to reach them.
+Email is a low-cost and highly effective marketing channel.

 Create a contact list of people who attended previous events and email them about your upcoming event.
 Also ask sponsors and partners to send event emails to their customer lists.

 The subject line significantly influences recipient's decision to open an email or not.

 A good title should be short and relevant to the receipt